 rxPktCnt Number of packets in the rxDataFifo.
 Incremented by the MAC (the fill side of the FIFO).
 Decremented by the receive state machine as packets are processed.

-rxPktBytes Number of bytes in the current packet being drained from the rxDataFifo, that are in fact currently in the rxDataFifo (Note: For packets that contain more bytes than the FIFO's size, this number will never be greater than the FIFO size).
+rxPktBytes Number of bytes in the current packet being drained from the rxDataFifo, that are in fact currently in the rxDataFifo (Note: packets larger than FIFO size, this number will never be greater than the FIFO size).